 Since opening its doors in 2017, Foundry Kelowna has fundamentally changed the way we serve youth in our community who need help.

 Finding the right supports should not be a difficult endeavour for young people.
-This gap in accessibility is exactly the need that Foundry Kelowna’s Wellness on Wheels will help to address so we can continue our best efforts to eliminate the barriers that are preventing youth in the Central Okanagan from thriving.
+This gap in accessibility is exactly the need that Foundry Kelowna’s Wellness on Wheels will help to address – removing the geographic obstacles to help for youth in the Central Okanagan.

 We are collaborating with partner organizations in West Kelowna, Westbank First Nation and Lake Country for service delivery and we are seeking operational partners to support the ongoing care and maintenance of the vehicle.